ldeniau/mad/src/lib/lpeg/README.md

   and to make on linux, run
        make linux  [ LUADIR=/path/to/luajit/include ]

+###Reinstalling:
+  Clean first the object and librarie files make clean

 ###Using re:
   To use re, require it using the wrapper in this directory.
   ``` lua